Keeping Guacamole from Going Brown

 Sometimes, you just need to make everything ahead – it’s a potluck, or a kids’ party and you’ll be busy with other things later, or you just want to be relaxed at dinner time.

 Guacamole is easy to make ahead (and even yummier, I think, if there’s been a chance for the flavors to meld), but if you just stick it in a container and put it in the fridge, the surface will turn an icky black-brown color.
-Acid helps, which is why most recipes call for lemon or lime (I much prefer lime in guacamole), but if you use enough
+Acid helps, which is why most recipes call for lemon or lime (I much prefer lime in guacamole), but if you use enough to keep the guac from turning color, your dip may taste more like citrus than avocado!

 How to Comfort a Child with a Hurt Mouth

 Since they were little, when any of my kids bump their mouths, or have a sore lip, instead of giving them an ice pack, I’ll hand them a popsicle.
 They get distracted from their pain by the sweetness, and they are more likely to keep ice on for longer when it’s flavored!
-(And bonus if it’s red – if they have any bleeding, they won’t notice the blood — and we all know that kids will start crying anew if they see blood!)
+(And bonus if it’s red – if they have any bleeding, they won’t notice the blood — and we all know that kids will start crying anew if they see blood!).

 Menu Plan for March 28 – April 3 and Roasted Potatoes Recipe